 - Allegro do molto

 With this symphony, we clearly found ourselves in the period of Sturm und Drang (“storm and drive”, “storm and urge”, “storm and stress”).
-This is the Carl Philipp Emanuel Bach that people know and like: enthralling, gripping music!
+This is the Carl Philipp Emanuel Bach that people know and like!è It’s enthralling, gripping music!
 The first movement is full of “Mannheim Rockets”, a then popular figure, consisting of a (long) ascending sequence, typically linked with a dramatic crescendo.
-Again typical for this composer, this movement also features motoric segments, interspersed with sudden changes in harmony and atmosphere: simple excellent entertainment!
+Again typical for this composer, this movement also features motoric segments, interspersed with sudden changes in harmony and atmosphere.
+Simple excellent entertainment!
 The movement ends in an almost shocking contrast, an Adagio transition, which leads into the Larghetto:

-The Larghetto is in D minor—a retained, earnest movement that begins with a dialog between the viola and cello voices.
+The Larghetto is in D minor.
+It’s a retained, earnest movement that begins with a dialog between the viola and cello voices.
 When the other voices join in, the bass line is without keyboard instrument (senza Cembalo), except for the last two bars, where Bezuidenhout played a simple arpeggio.
-With its punctuated rhythm, coordination in this movement is more demanding than it may seem—and also here, the role of the concertmaster was instrumental.
+With its punctuated rhythm, coordination in this movement is more demanding than it may seem.
+Also here, the role of the concertmaster was instrumental.

 Among the 27 piano concertos that Wolfgang Amadeus Mozart (1756 – 1791) composed, the Concerto No.9 in E♭ major, K.271, is first one that has become widely popular.
 An indication for this is in the fact that it is the first one known under a surname, “Jeunehomme“.
 Though, that name turned out to be a misnomer.
 In 1777, Mozart composed this work for a gifted pupil, Victoire Jenamy, and someone mis-read the name of the dedicatee.
 The proper name for the concerto (it needs one) would be “Jenamy“.
 Like all of Mozart’s piano concertos, K.271 formally features three movements: